-Last stop – assembly!
+Last stop – assemble!
 Scoop the yellow rice into bowls then top with the marinated chickpeas and chopped chicken, sliced cherry tomatoes, chopped fresh cucumbers, thinly sliced red onions, and lots of creamy garlic sauce.
 Sprinkle with chopped parsley, if you please, then go to town!
 I hope you love these healthy and vibrant Mediterranean Chicken and Chickpea Bowls with Yellow Rice as much as I do!

 free email bonus!

-Mediterranean Chicken and Chickpea Bowls with Yellow Rice
+Mediterranean Chicken and Chickpea Bowls

 - 1lb chicken breasts